tianshu129/foqat/UserManual.md

 * #### Output

-Output is a list containing 8 tables:
+Output is a list containing 9 tables:
+MW_Result: matched Molecular Weight (MW) value result;
 Con_ugm: time series of VOC mass concentration by species;
 Con_ugm_mean: the average mass concentration and proportion of VOC by species (sorted from large to small);
 Con_ugm_group: time series of VOC mass concentration classified by groups;